microconfig/microconfig/README.md

 # YAML format support
 Microconfig supports YAML format for source and result configs.
-You can keep part of configuration in *.yaml files and another part in *.properties.
+You can keep a part of configuration in *.yaml files and another part in *.properties.

 ```
 repo